"The Wake of the Wind & Tidewater"

 Here (at the artists' request) caution is taken when using the word

-through the years.
-Making this transition to studio artist would mean
+constant through the years.
+Making this transition to studio artist

-demands were more varied as were the accommodations employed for the
+would mean demands were more varied as were the accommodations employed

 Barris Kustom; North Hollywood, California; George Barris;